hultenvp/solis-sensor/README.md

-# solis-sensor
+# Solis sensor integration
-HomeAssistant sensor for Solis portal platform V2 (m.ginlong.com).
+HomeAssistant sensor for Solis portal platform V2 (m.ginlong.com) backend.
 It logs in to the platform and exposes the data retrieved as sensors.
 Also confirmed to work with:
 * Solarman (home.solarman.ch)

-> Platform V2 is used by Ginlong and MyEvolveCloud and also supports different PV inverter brand portals.
+> Platform V2 backend is used by Ginlong and MyEvolveCloud and the same backend is also used for different PV inverter brand portals.
 I've only tested it in context of Solis with the Ginlong platform.
 Let me know if it works with for other inverter types as well and I'll add them to the list of confirmed portals.
+> :warning: This integration does not work with SolisCloud.
+See [Issue #18](https://github.com/hultenvp/solis-sensor/issues/18) for more details how to move to m.ginlong.com.

+## HACS installation

+The use of HACS is supported and is the preferred means of installing this integration.

 ## Manual installation